 Does your family live for skiing and snowboarding?
-Or do you prefer winter days by the fire, with quick forays outside to ice skate or shop?
-No matter your travel preferences, Kelowna is a good choice for a quick winter getaway with kids.
-It boasts a mild climate, easy access to outdoor adventure, and child-friendly restaurants and activities downtown.
-Here are some ideas for making it a memorable weekend.
+Or do you prefer winter days by the fire, with quick forays outside?
+No matter your preferences, there's a Kelowna staycation option for you and the kids.
+With a mild climate, easy access to outdoor adventure, and child-friendly restaurants and activities downtown here are some ideas for making a memorable weekend.

 Check in to your two-bedroom condo at the Delta Grand Okanagan Resort, switch on the gas fireplace, and gear up for an evening out on the town.
-It’s a five-minute walk along the waterfront boardwalk to Stuart Park, where you can ice skate a few laps while the sun sinks behind the mountains of the Thompson Plateau just across Okanagan Lake.
+It’s a five-minute walk along the waterfront boardwalk to Stuart Park, where you can ice skate a few laps while the sun sinks behind the mountains (opening Monday, January 11, with COVID-19 restrictions in place) of the Thompson Plateau just across Okanagan Lake.

 Photo by: Delta Hotels by Marriott Grand Okanagan Resort

 After working up an appetite, walk two blocks to downtown Kelowna.
-There are ample dining options on Bernard Ave.—the main drag—but we especially like Antico Pizza Napoletana or DunnEnzies for pizza.
+There are ample dining options on Bernard Avenue, but we especially like Antico Pizza Napoletana or DunnEnzies for pizza.
 Make it an early night to rest up for Saturday’s on-piste adventures.

 Grab a quick breakfast at Sprout, a downtown bakery that makes all its own bread and tops them with everything from smashed avocado to strawberry balsamic jam.